ShegzBit/Online-Voting-App/README.md

 You can use them by navigating these URLs in your web browser.

 ### API
-An api request can be made to the application with [https:/api/pollmaster.me](https:/api/pollmaster.me)
+An api request can be made to the application with [https://api/pollmaster.me](https:/api/pollmaster.me) appended with the appropriate route.
 ## Contributing

 ## License